dlurton/toy_lang_ocaml/README.md

 - Comparison operators: `>`, `>=`, `<`, `<=`
 - Logical operators: `&&`, `||` and `^^`
-- Add support for functions with multiple arguments
 - A foreign function interface to OCaml
 - Add the language features of your choice.